Programme content and course of study

 Integrated Media

-Student counselling for M.A.
-Integrated Media
+Student Advisory Service for the M.A. in Integrated Media

 Amelie Schierenbeck